raighi/PyRatDeliverable2/README.md

 *What are they made for?*
 *Did you change some game parameters?
 If so, which ones and why?*

-<visualize_Greedy, visualize_GreedyEachCheese and visualize_GreedyEachTurn display a game with just the player.
+<visualize_... display a game with just the player.
 match_Greedy_GreedyEachTurn and match_GreedyEachCheese_GreedyEachTurn display a game where the two players clash.
 >